ArcaneEngineer/ECS-tutorials/part2.md

 ## Technical overview

-In part 1, we used only simple data: a single value for each component, for example the speed of each track contributed to the position of the whole tank (well actually, the hull).
+In [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md), we used only simple data: a single value for each component, for example the speed of each track contributed to the position of the whole tank (well actually, the hull).

-In this part, we will elaborate our ECS further by adding the following aspects to the code.
+In part 2, we will elaborate our ECS further by adding the following aspects to the code.

 1. Complex components using `object` instances.
 2. Treating components as _active_ or _inactive_ (in the last part, they were _always active_).